 The Judge and the Competition Secretary will not have seen your image before and may not understand what it represents unless it is properly labelled and titled.

 Each Print or Slide entry must be marked with the Title only.

-On submission all entries will be registered against your Membership Number by the Competition Secretary advising your category Beginner or Experienced in order that your work may be given feedback against the wrong category by the judge.
+On submission all entries will be registered against your Membership Number by the Competition Secretary advising your category Beginner or Experienced in order that your work may be given feedback against the appropriate category by the judge.

-In the case of Prints along with the competition name, e.g Stephens Brae, your Title only must be recorded on the back, bottom left preferred.
+In the case of Prints along with the competition name, e.g. Stephens Brae, your Title only must be recorded on the back, bottom left preferred.

 Clearly indicate on the back of Prints which is the top where this is not obvious.

 Members are asked to mount and package both Prints and Slides carefully to minimise any risk of damage during handling and transit.

 Prints should be mounted complete witha backing card to reduce risk of damage.

 When mounting Prints please avoid using cheap or low tack decorator’s masking tape which can easily peel off and damage other members’ entries.